 Is there training available on how to use Faculty Insight?

-Below are two short videos available to help you learn how to use Faculty Insight to manage your research profile and search for scholars with whom to collaborate and find funding that matches your research interests.
+The Faculty Insight Guide is available to support faculty, staff and students.
+Users can learn to manage their research profile and search for scholars with whom to collaborate and find funding that matches your research interests.

 You may also contact the Academic Analytics contact at your university or within your School/College.

-How do I manage what is viewable on the public facing University of Missouri Faculty Scholars web page and Faculty Insights?
+How do I manage what is viewable on the public facing University of Missouri Faculty Scholars web page and Faculty Insight?

 The Display column allows the user to choose how and whether the item should be displayed.
 The options are: Public, Private and Internal.
 The default view for all activities is “Public”.
 The Public setting means that the activity will be available to all Faculty Insight users and visible on any external pages being populated by this content.
 Changing the display setting to Internal limits that item’s visibility to just institutional Faculty Insight users.
 Changing the display setting to Private means that only the faculty themselves will be able to see the activity.